-We recognise that persons can become vulnerable for a number of reasons, such as disability or age.
+We recognise that persons can become vulnerable as a result of disability or old age.
 We are committed to ensuring and promoting equality of opportunity for all.
 We are opposed to discrimination on any grounds, including race, religion, gender, marital status, sexual orientation, disability, age, or any unjustifiable criteria.

 We are committed to developing a culture that values people from all sections of society and the contribution which everyone can make, and we will adhere to the Equality Act 2010.

-An Equality Impact Assessment has been completed to accompany this Policy.
+An Equality Impact Assessment has been completed to accompany this, Policy.